We're working to localize Seattle's economy.

 Together, we're building a resilient, vibrant, and inclusive local economy.

-Promoting and supporting hundreds of local makers of everything from beer to belts to beds.
+An initiative to grow and support our urban manufacturing and producer economy, supporting hundreds of local makers of everything from beer to belts to beds.

 OTHER GOOD STUFF